Generalization of terms via universal algebra: Applications to (algebraizable) logics

 We consider an {\em e-generalization problem for a logic ${\cc L}$} to be an e-generalization problem with respect to the equational theory of logically equivalent formulas of $\cc L$.
 In the context of algebraizable logics (see \cite{BP89,Font} for details), the equational theory given by logical equivalence is exactly the one of the {\em equivalent algebraic semantics} of the logic $\cc L$, $\vv K_{\cc L}$.
 The associated variety is the smallest one containing $\vv K_{\cc L}$, or in other words, the variety generated by $\vv K_{\cc L}$\footnote{$\vv K_{\cc L}$ is in general a {\em generalized quasivariety}, and a {\em quasivariety} if the logic $\cc L$ is finitary (see \cite{Font} for details).}.
 When $\vv K_{\cc L}$ is a variety, we say that the logic is {\em strongly algebraizable} and the situation is simplified.

 Hence, to study e-generalization problems for algebraizable logics we study the e-generalization type of their corresponding variety of algebras.

-Given this general perspective, we now investigate some of the most well-known (algebraizable) logics and obtain examples of unitary type for the varieties of Boolean, G\"odel, and Kleene algebras.
+Given this general perspective, we now investigate some of the most well-known (algebraizable) logics and obtain examples of unitary type for the varieties of Boolean, G\"odel, and Kleene algebras, and nullary type for MV-algebras.